|Nov 16||Thursday Powerball||1122||Nov 16||33,18,11,3,36,6||5|

-Buy your entries in this week's Oz Lotto right here !
+Buy your entries and check Lotto results in this week's Oz Lotto right here !

 Tuesday night Oz Lotto is one of the many different Lotto games available in Australia.
 This Guide covers the basic aspects of the game, essential to maximizing your investment and with hopefully the best results.

 As with other Lotto games, Tuesday Oz Lotto allows players to choose from 45 numbers, except in this game, 7 lotto numbers must be selected as compared to the standard 6 with other forms of Lotto.
 The top prize for this game has a minimum $1 million first division and draws are held every Tuesday night.
 To determine the winners, nine balls are randomly drawn.
 The first seven numbers drawn are called winning numbers and having all of them successfully on your entry will land you the Jackpot or Division 1 prize.
 The other two numbers are referred to as supplementary numbers and are combined with the main winning numbers to determine winners of Divisions 2-7 and their allocated prizes.